DigiCFA/mvp/README.md

 Prerequisite: make sure to add the .env file to the root of the project

-1. Comment out the express-session line in ```index.js```.
-Somehow it doesn't work with local testing

-2. Modify the ```api-gateway-event.json``` file.
+1. Modify the ```api-gateway-event.json``` file.
 Only modify the 'path', 'httpMethod', and 'body' variables which appear to be sufficient.
 The rest don't seem to make a difference.
 Could not get the GET requests to work (someone please look into this - queryStringParameters does not seem to register), but as long as the request uses the 'body' variable it works.

-3. ```npm run local```
+2. ```npm run local```